 Causes of tingling in the hands and feet

-Diabetes is one of the most common causes of peripheral neuropathy in England.
+In the UK, diabetes is the most common causes of peripheral neuropathy.
 Between 10% and 20% of people recently diagnosed with diabetes will have a peripheral neuropathy, called peripheral polyneuropathy.
-In diabetic polyneuropathy, tingling and other symptoms often first develop in both feet and ascend the legs, followed by tingling and other symptoms that affect both hands and ascend the arms.
-People with diabetes have mild to severe forms of nerve damage.
-In many cases, these symptoms are the first signs of diabetes.
+In diabetic polyneuropathy, tingling often first develops in both feet and then goes up the legs, followed by tingling that affects both hands and goes up the arms.
+These are often the first signs of diabetes.

-In a number of peripheral neuropathy cases, the cause is unknown or "idiopathic."
-However, there are a variety of conditions that cause the condition such as:
+In a number of peripheral neuropathy cases, the cause is 'idiopathic' which means what the cause is isn’t known.
+However, there are a variety of conditions that can cause the condition such as:

 Nerve entrapment syndromes.
 These include carpal tunnel syndrome, ulnar nerve palsy, peroneal nerve palsy and radial nerve palsy.